-To start with i’d like to state that im grateful for this opportunity to share my experiences (as an individual and a professional ) and hope this interview can in some way, shape or assist budding students in reaching and realizing their dreams.
+To start with, I would like to state that Iam grateful for this opportunity to share my experiences (as an individual and a professional ) and hope this interview can in some way, shape or assist budding students in reaching and realizing their dreams.

 What did you study?

 After I finished junior college, I prepared and appeared for several entrance exams to medical colleges in order to follow in the footsteps of my parents.
 Incidentally, it was during this time that Design and Communication really started to get me thinking.
-I did not necessarily have the background or skills required to achieve success at that point but for sure had a keen desire and an abundance of motivation to learn , understand and succeed within this fascinating new world.
+Though I did not necessarily have the background or skills required to achieve success at that point, I sure had a keen desire and an abundance of motivation to learn, understand and succeed within this fascinating new world.

 I had set my sights on a completely different path after deciding not to follow in the footsteps of my parents.
 It was uncharted territory as none in my family had any background in the creative industry.
 I took admission in a multi-disciplinary college in Navi Mumbai and started a Bachelor’s course in Mass Media.
-During this time i learned and acquired various skills pertaining to the advertising and creative industry.
-I even started a part-time job as a graphic designer with a startup design firm in South Bombay in order to develop an eye for design , an understanding of the various software used and just learning to do things outside my comfort zone!
-In the three years i spent in completing my Bachelor’s i not only developed my skills which are with me forever, but also had an enjoyable time doing it.
-This is when i realized the importance of following your dreams or remaining true to what you’re passionate about.
-I feel that if you do something you truly like and believe in you will automatically strive to succeed and take it to the next level.
+During this time, I learned and acquired various skills pertaining to the advertising and creative industry.
+I even started a part-time job as a graphic designer with a startup design firm in South Bombay in order to develop an eye for design, an understanding of the various software used and just learning to do things outside my comfort zone!
+In the three years that I spent in completing my Bachelor’s, I not only developed my skills which are with me forever, but also had an enjoyable time doing it.
+This is when I realized the importance of following your dreams or remaining true to what you’re passionate about.
+I feel that if you do something you truly like and believe in, you will automatically strive to succeed and take it to the next level.

 How did you end up in such an offbeat, unconventional and amazing career?

 It was now my turn to add to my skill set.
-I was really enjoying the design and creative side of the media industry but something felt amiss.
+Though I was really enjoying the design and creative side of the media industry, something felt amiss.
 My love for vehicles had grown more, especially since I’d been driving / riding for a few years by then.
-It was during this time I came across industrial / transportation design courses and realized that such a niche profession and studies does exist!
-I instantly knew this is what I had to do.
-Bringing my love for design and vehicles together… the dream job!
+It was during this time that I came across industrial / transportation design courses and realized that such a niche profession and studies does exist!
+I instantly knew this is what I wanted to do, bringing my love for design and vehicles together… the dream job!

 One afternoon I received a call from the Head of Digital Design studies, I had cleared the entrance test and even managed to come first!
 An interview followed during which I presented a glimpse of my graphic design work and an idea of my personality .
 I had been accepted into the school and the jury also thought I had a decent foundation of the subject to begin directly in year 3!

-3 years and 3 internships into my industrial design journey I had updated my skill set and my mindset , which had given me opportunities to meet different people and form strong bonds with some of them, gave me the opportunity to travel and learn.
-I now had acquired a Master in Digital Design management and was ready to take on the next phase of my Design journey.
+After 3 years and 3 internships into my industrial design journey, I had updated my skill set and my mindset , which had given me opportunities to meet different people and form strong bonds with some of them, and gave me the opportunity to travel and learn.
+I now had acquired a Masters in Digital Design management and was ready to take on the next phase of my design journey.

 It was pretty straightforward choosing a career in the automotive industry for me.
 I had a natural love for vehicles, a keen eye for design and a growing interest in technology.
 I feel I’m the kind of person that thrives within a dynamic yet process driven environment.

-One of the biggest factors in me choosing the automotive industry was my internships with Daimler Trucks.
+One of the biggest factors that led me to choose the automotive industry was my internship with Daimler Trucks.
 It gave me self assurance that I could potentially have a career at one of the leading automotive companies in the world someday and maybe even achieve success!
 These experiences also gave me confidence and refueled my desire to drive forward and take it to the next level!

 How did you get your First break ?